-The Center is set up to be a gathering place for Pacific island students to meet each other, to study individually or in groups, or hold their meetings and events.
-Students can use our 10 Apple and PC desktop computers and sign out any of our 20 laptops for their use.
-To help students relax in between classes, we have a large flatscreen television which can play CNN news, ESPN, and other major network news channels.
-The Center also has a growing collection of books and DVDs on Pacific-related topics, includes a kitchen (including refrigerator, stove and microwave), a lanai with covered tables for group meetings or to eat your lunch.
-Please contact firstname.lastname@example.org if you wish to schedule a meeting or event at the PISC.
+The Center is set up to be a gathering place for Pacific Islander students to meet each other, study individually or in groups, use computers, or hold meetings and events.
+Students can use the Center's Mac and PC desktop and laptop computers.
+To help students relax in between classes, we have a television.
+The Center also has a collection of books and DVDs on Pacific-related topics, includes a kitchen (including refrigerator, stove and microwave),and a lanai with covered tables for group meetings or to eat your lunch.
+Please contact PISC if you wish to schedule a meeting or event at the Center.

 Faculty / Staff Workshops

-Faculty and staff development workshops will be offered at least twice annually and will include exercises in identifying and understanding Pacific Island cultural values, and ideas and strategies for incorporating Pacific Island ways of knowing and learning into the curriculum and pedagogical approaches.
+Workshops are offered periodically to assist faculty and staff with identifying and understanding Pacific Islander cultural values, and offer ideas and strategies for incorporating Pacific Islander ways of knowing and learning into the curriculum and pedagogical approaches.

 Pacific Speaker Series

-The Center will sponsor a series of distinguished guest speakers from throughout the Pacific islands who will help educate, inform, and inspire the UH Hilo community on matters of importance to the region and its citizens.
+The Center sponsors a series of distinguished guest speakers from throughout the Pacific Islands who help educate, inform, and inspire the UH Hilo community on matters of importance to the region and its citizens.

-The PISC provides community-based learning opportunities which integrate service to the local community with leadership learning skills.
+The Center can offer community-based learning opportunities that integrate service into the local community with leadership learning skills.